ogs22/cookbook/glossary/isomorphism.md

-A homomorphism which is also a bijection; ie an isomorphism is a bijective map which preserves the algebraic structure of its domain.
+A homomorphism which is also a bijection; i.e. an isomorphism is a bijective map which preserves the algebraic structure of its domain.